jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

 Space travel has been available for at least two hundred years, possibly starting in earnest in the 1960s with spectacular successes leading to distant travel in mere decades.
 Significant travel was possible by 1996.

-We know that psychic phenomena are considered more scientific than they are today, even though the "science" still isn't far in advance of the state of the art of [Zener Cards](https://en.wikipedia.org/wiki/Zener_cards) and similar guessing games.
+We know that psychic phenomena are considered more scientific than they are today, even though the "science" still isn't far in advance of the state of the art of {% wiki Zener_cards|Zener Cards|en %} and similar guessing games.

 And we know that there's an undetectable force field around the galaxy, either protecting it from the outside or protecting the outside from something inside.
 The field spurs psychic phenomena in (at least) humans, perhaps indicating some sort of relationship between those two points.